websperts/tinypng-cli/README.md

 	tinypng assets/img

-You may also provide multiple directories.
+You may also provide multiple directories or a wildcard at the end to filter some files

-	tinypng assets/img1 assets/img2
+	tinypng assets/img1 assets/img2 assets/imagesBeginningWithSomething*

 To shrink a single PNG image (`assets/img/demo.png` in this example), you may run the following command.